citp/privacy-policy-historical/o/or/ord/ordnancesurvey.co.uk.md

 1.6 If you apply for any competitions we publicise on the Website, we may require your name, address, post code, telephone number and email address.

+1.7 If you choose to make an online payment, our payment services provider will require your card details, personal identifying information and contact details.

-1.7 You may supply us with information via our applications, web forums and bulletin boards.
+1.8 You may supply us with information via our applications, web forums and bulletin boards.
 Please refer to the Website Terms of Use for more information about our rules on Submissions.

-2 **Information we store automatically:**

-2.1 Like many websites, we obtain certain information when your web browser accesses the Website.
-This is statistical data about our users’ browsing actions and patterns, and we do not use it to identify any individual.

-For example, we collect:

-a) the Internet protocol (IP) address used to connect your computer or other access device to the Internet;

-b) aggregate computer and connection information such as browser type and version, operating system and platform; and

-c) URL click stream information showing how users have reached our Website and whether they access other sites via any external links.
+2 **Cookies:**

-2.2 We may [store information about you in a cookies](https://web.archive.org/cookies.html): small text file stored on your computer that we can access when you make return visits to the Website to monitor how the Website is used, improve our service and make your experience more efficient.
-For more information on the cookies used across the Website, please see our [Cookie policy](https://web.archive.org/cookies.html).
+2.1 Like many websites, we use cookies to obtain certain information when your web browser accesses the Website.
+A cookie is a small text file stored on your computer that we can access when you make return visits to the Website to monitor how the Website is used, improve our service and make your experience more efficient.

-2.3 We may use software tools to measure and collect session information, including response times, download errors, length of visits and page interaction information.

-2.4 We may monitor and record telephone calls, and keep a record of them for quality control, training, and administration purposes.
-We may also automatically record the number from which you call our customer service centre.
+2.2 For detailed information on the cookies used across the Website, and how you can block or delete them, please see our [Cookie Policy](http://www.ordnancesurvey.co.uk/cookies/index.html).

+2.3 We will not use cookies to identify you personally.

+* * *

 3 **How we use your information**